j1rie/IRMP_STM32_KBD/eventlircd/README.md

 and run "systemctl enable eventlircd.service eventlircd.socket" once.
 '03_1209_4445.evmap' will work for yaVDR.

-## Long key presses
-If you are building your own kernel, you may patch it with hid_irmp.diff.
-Than long key presses will work perfectly, with repeat_timeout set to e.g. 130.
-Enable the module in Device drivers → HID support → Special HID drivers → IRMP USB-HID-keyboard support.
-It may be necessary to add 'rmmod hid_irmp', 'rmmod hid_generic' and 'modprobe hid_irmp' to /etc/init.d/boot.local (look for "irmp configured" in dmesg).

-Without the patch your repeat_timeout must be set to 15 (default), and all keystrokes are new keys, so long key presses in kodi and acceleration will not work.

-Instead of hid_irmp.diff you can try stm32kbd2uinput.
-Than long keystrokes work perfectly.
-Leave repeat_timeout at default (15), repeat_delay and repeat_period at 100 (or less).

 ## Was the computer started by the receiver?
 You can log when the receiver has started the computer.
 At each start by the receiver, it sends KEY_REFRESH every second for a configurable period of time.
 The first one is written to the log file /var/log/started_by_IRMP_STM32_KBD.
 To do this, log_KEY_REFRESH.sh is called by irexec or triggerhappy.